- Government

 Why Preserve and Protect Prime Farmland?

-Because we're losing prime farmland to other land uses.
 In 2003, the County Comprehensive Plan recorded that approximately two acres of farmland were lost to other uses per day — the equivalent of an average size Centre County farm every three months.
 Pennsylvania lost 728,700 acres of agricultural land to development between 1982 and 2007.

 Because our farmers feed us.